mathjax/MathJax/docs/source/installation.rst

 Installing and Testing MathJax
 ******************************

+The easiest way to use MathJax is to link directly to the MathJax distributed network service (see :ref:`Using the MathJax CDN
+<mathjax-CDN>`).
+In that case, there is no need to install MathJax
+yourself, and you can begin using MathJax right away; skip this document on installation and go directly to :ref:`Configuring MathJax <loading>`.

 MathJax can be loaded from a public web server or privately from your hard drive or other local media.
 To use MathJax in either way, you will need to obtain a copy of MathJax and its font package.
 There are three ways to do this: via